lengfei5/mRNA_degradation_kinetics_fitting/README.md

 - [ ] Connect the general parameter boundaries (modifiable by used) and gene-specific boundaries (refine the boundaries by the gene data)

+## Roadmap suggestion
+1. Code cleanup by @jiwang.
+Working code that is possible to understand and that produces correct results on existing data.
+2. Code explanation by @jiwang, just an outline of the main computational steps.
+3. Code review by @Pål Westermark, I will try my best to understand the code.
+I will then do the tidyverse style conversion, as far as this is possible.
+This will facilitate future code publication/package creation.
+4. Formal specification of Gaussian mode, presumably by @felix, everyone decides where this goes into the existing code.
+Here, @jiwang might if necessary do small modifications so that this is a simple matter
+5. Package creation – @Pål Westermark could create a skeleton
+6. Package completion – @Laura @felix @jiwang @Pål Westermark this includes
+  - documentation
+  - vignette
+  - unit tests
+  - inclusion of data sets
+allocation of tasks to persons to be determined ...

 ## Directory structure
 * **[run_modelFitting_forAll.R]** -- the script showing how to run the main function and to specify the parameters
 * **data/** -- data example (the read count table used in the PNAS paper)
 * **R/** -- scripts for the main function
 * **origin/** -- origin scripts based on which we implement this pacakge and also the scripts used for the PNAS paper (before cleaning)

 ## Code structure
 Here is the structure of inital codes: